 Code language: Swift (swift)

-The class is declared as implementing the ObservableObject protocol and contains an initializer which configures a Timer instance to call a function named timerDidFire() once every second.
-The timerDidFire() function, in turn, increments the value assigned to the timeCount variable.
-The timeCount variable is declared using the @Published property wrapper so that it can be observed from within views elsewhere in the project.
+The class is declared as implementing the Observation and contains an initializer that configures a Timer instance to call a function named update() once every second, which, in turn, increments the value assigned to the timeCount variable.
 The class also includes a method named resetCount() to reset the counter to zero.

 Designing the ContentView Layout